Zensight/extensionator/README.md

 gem install extensionator
 ```

-## What you need
+## Keys

-You need a private key so sign the extension with, and this is a BYOK (bring your own key) library.
+If you plan on generating a CRX (as opposed to just a zip file to upload somewhere), you need a private key so sign the extension with, and this is a BYOK (bring your own key) library.
 So first, you need a PEM file.
 If you have one, cool.
 If not, do this:

 ```
 openssl genrsa -out key.pem 2048
 ```

-You'll also need a directory to package up.
+That's the file you'll use as `key.pem` below.

 ## Command line